swharden/AbfSharp/README.md

 ABFsharp is a .NET library that makes it easy to read electrophysiology data from Axon Binary Format (ABF) files.

-_WARNING: This project is very early in development and not ready to be publicly used.
+_WARNING: This project is very early in development and not ready for public use.
 Those interested in learning more about reading data from ABF files are encouraged to visit the [pyABF](https://github.com/swharden/pyABF) project._

 ## Quickstart